top of page

 ___________________________________________

-start by evoking the empty space, timeless, in your own body, in all directions
+start by evoking the empty, timeless space within your own body, in all directions

 in the pause between exhalation and inhalation, proceed by witnessing the emptiness of the mind, free from duality, in fusion with its original source

-the unsupported position revealed at this point is the true asana, accomplished through the delivery of the body, as the receptacle of the great emptiness, in an offering to the sacrificial fire
+the unsupported position revealed at this point is the true asana, accomplished through the surrender of the body, as the receptacle of the great emptiness, offered into the sacrificial fire

 vijnana bhairava tantra